 Con: A Bit Flimsier Than some of the Competition

-But as mentioned, feeling them side-by-side reveals a little less robustness from Quince.
+But as mentioned, feeling them side-by-side reveals less robustness from Quince.
 I don’t think it’s detrimental to the point that I wouldn’t recommend the bag, and I certainly think it’s fair quality for the price.
 But if I am going to carry extra-precious cargo and I’m going to check the bag in, I might go with one of my alternatives.

 Con: No International Shipping